Skip to main content

 1. From the project list, select the project that you want to delete.

 2. Click the three-dot menu beside the project name and click Delete.
-Delete project
+Click the delete option

 A confirmation message is shown to confirm whether you want to delete the project from App Live.
 Click Delete to confirm.